-This program is the marriage of her love of farming, four year olds and the forest.
+This program is the marriage of her love of farming, the early years and the forest.
 Her goal is simple- to provide an environment that nurtures a child's love of our planet, farming and the forest through hands-on outdoor experiences through the seasons on a magical piece of land in Saratoga County.
 She wants this model to be copied and reproduced all over the country.
 Farms make wonderful classrooms.
 Growing little farmers and stewards of the land should be a universal goal toward maintaining a habitable planet for future generations.

 Jill Blackman, Assistant

 Jill grew up running wild in the foothills of the Adirondacks.
 After graduating from SUNY Brockport she worked in the field of mental health for 7 years in western New York.
 In 2015 Jill and her husband decided they wanted to raise their kids in Saratoga so they bought a little farmhouse and Jill has been a stay at home mom for the past 6 years.
 She and her kids have raised chickens and cows, learned how to garden, and spent as much time as possible enjoying nature together.
 Now that her youngest is starting kindergarten, Jill is excited to share her love of the outdoors with the children of Little Wings!